OpenMDAO/dymos/mkdocs/docs/command_line/command_line.md

 This option is useful for combining with other command line options to continue simulating or refining a solution from a previous command line involcation.

-The name of the automatially created recorder database is always `dymos_solution.db`.
-If you restart using a database with that name (as above), the database being read will be renamed to `old_dymos_solution.db` before the run to avoid overwriting the input.
+The name of the automatially created recorder database is `dymos_solution.db` unless set by the optional argument --solution_record_file option.
+If you restart using a database with that same name, the database being read will be renamed to `old_` followed by the name of the recorder database before the run to avoid overwriting the input.

 ## Simulating a trajectory